energeist/ACS-1111-Herd-Immunity/simulation_log.md

 ## End of time step 1
 - Number of interactions: 1000
-- Number of new infections: 26
+- Number of new infections: 30
-- Number of people that died on this timestep: 9
+- Number of people that died on this timestep: 6
-- Number of people vaccinated on this timestep: 1
+- Number of people vaccinated on this timestep: 4
+- Number of times a vaccine prevented infection on this timestep: 900
 - Sim calculation time for this step: 0.57 second(s)

 ## End of time step 2
-- Number of interactions: 2600
+- Number of interactions: 3000
-- Number of new infections: 51
+- Number of new infections: 79
-- Number of people that died on this timestep: 19
+- Number of people that died on this timestep: 18
-- Number of people vaccinated on this timestep: 7
+- Number of people vaccinated on this timestep: 12
+- Number of times a vaccine prevented infection on this timestep: 2718
-- Sim calculation time for this step: 0.67 second(s)
+- Sim calculation time for this step: 0.63 second(s)

 ## End of time step 3
-- Number of interactions: 5100
+- Number of interactions: 7900
-- Number of new infections: 127
+- Number of new infections: 211
-- Number of people that died on this timestep: 34
+- Number of people that died on this timestep: 55
-- Number of people vaccinated on this timestep: 17
+- Number of people vaccinated on this timestep: 24
+- Number of times a vaccine prevented infection on this timestep: 7073
-- Sim calculation time for this step: 0.64 second(s)
+- Sim calculation time for this step: 0.75 second(s)

 ## End of time step 4
-- Number of interactions: 12700
+- Number of interactions: 21100
-- Number of new infections: 301
+- Number of new infections: 481
-- Number of people that died on this timestep: 99
+- Number of people that died on this timestep: 151
-- Number of people vaccinated on this timestep: 28
+- Number of people vaccinated on this timestep: 60
+- Number of times a vaccine prevented infection on this timestep: 19188
-- Sim calculation time for this step: 0.87 second(s)
+- Sim calculation time for this step: 0.111 second(s)

 ## End of time step 5
-- Number of interactions: 30100
+- Number of interactions: 48100
-- Number of new infections: 686
+- Number of new infections: 1062
-- Number of people that died on this timestep: 206
+- Number of people that died on this timestep: 334
-- Number of people vaccinated on this timestep: 95
+- Number of people vaccinated on this timestep: 147
+- Number of times a vaccine prevented infection on this timestep: 43850
-- Sim calculation time for this step: 0.141 second(s)
+- Sim calculation time for this step: 0.210 second(s)

 ## End of time step 6
-- Number of interactions: 68600
+- Number of interactions: 106200
-- Number of new infections: 1449
+- Number of new infections: 1943
-- Number of people that died on this timestep: 481
+- Number of people that died on this timestep: 729
-- Number of people vaccinated on this timestep: 205
+- Number of people vaccinated on this timestep: 333
+- Number of times a vaccine prevented infection on this timestep: 98477
-- Sim calculation time for this step: 0.282 second(s)
+- Sim calculation time for this step: 0.490 second(s)

 ## End of time step 7
-- Number of interactions: 144900
+- Number of interactions: 194300
-- Number of new infections: 2256
+- Number of new infections: 2362
-- Number of people that died on this timestep: 999
+- Number of people that died on this timestep: 1377
-- Number of people vaccinated on this timestep: 450
+- Number of people vaccinated on this timestep: 566
+- Number of times a vaccine prevented infection on this timestep: 184849
-- Sim calculation time for this step: 0.590 second(s)
+- Sim calculation time for this step: 0.777 second(s)

 ## End of time step 8
-- Number of interactions: 225600
+- Number of interactions: 236200
-- Number of new infections: 2239
+- Number of new infections: 1711
-- Number of people that died on this timestep: 1585
+- Number of people that died on this timestep: 1624
-- Number of people vaccinated on this timestep: 671
+- Number of people vaccinated on this timestep: 738
+- Number of times a vaccine prevented infection on this timestep: 229394
-- Sim calculation time for this step: 0.729 second(s)
+- Sim calculation time for this step: 0.709 second(s)

 ## End of time step 9
-- Number of interactions: 223900
+- Number of interactions: 171100
-- Number of new infections: 1268
+- Number of new infections: 760
-- Number of people that died on this timestep: 1537
+- Number of people that died on this timestep: 1170
-- Number of people vaccinated on this timestep: 702
+- Number of people vaccinated on this timestep: 541
+- Number of times a vaccine prevented infection on this timestep: 168072
-- Sim calculation time for this step: 0.494 second(s)
+- Sim calculation time for this step: 0.416 second(s)

 ## End of time step 10
-- Number of interactions: 126800
+- Number of interactions: 76000
-- Number of new infections: 443
+- Number of new infections: 283
-- Number of people that died on this timestep: 898
+- Number of people that died on this timestep: 529
-- Number of people vaccinated on this timestep: 370
+- Number of people vaccinated on this timestep: 231
+- Number of times a vaccine prevented infection on this timestep: 74978
-- Sim calculation time for this step: 0.259 second(s)
+- Sim calculation time for this step: 0.204 second(s)

 ## End of time step 11
-- Number of interactions: 44300
+- Number of interactions: 28300
-- Number of new infections: 107
+- Number of new infections: 79
-- Number of people that died on this timestep: 309
+- Number of people that died on this timestep: 206
-- Number of people vaccinated on this timestep: 134
+- Number of people vaccinated on this timestep: 77
+- Number of times a vaccine prevented infection on this timestep: 27975
-- Sim calculation time for this step: 0.128 second(s)
+- Sim calculation time for this step: 0.111 second(s)

 ## End of time step 12
-- Number of interactions: 10700
+- Number of interactions: 7900
-- Number of new infections: 24
+- Number of new infections: 19
-- Number of people that died on this timestep: 77
+- Number of people that died on this timestep: 41
-- Number of people vaccinated on this timestep: 30
+- Number of people vaccinated on this timestep: 38
+- Number of times a vaccine prevented infection on this timestep: 7820
-- Sim calculation time for this step: 0.71 second(s)
+- Sim calculation time for this step: 0.70 second(s)

 ## End of time step 13
-- Number of interactions: 2400
+- Number of interactions: 1900
-- Number of new infections: 5
+- Number of new infections: 4
-- Number of people that died on this timestep: 16
+- Number of people that died on this timestep: 11
 - Number of people vaccinated on this timestep: 8
+- Number of times a vaccine prevented infection on this timestep: 1885
-- Sim calculation time for this step: 0.58 second(s)
+- Sim calculation time for this step: 0.59 second(s)

 ## End of time step 14
-- Number of interactions: 500
-- Number of new infections: 2
-- Number of people that died on this timestep: 5
-- Number of people vaccinated on this timestep: 0
-- Sim calculation time for this step: 0.55 second(s)

-## End of time step 15
-- Number of interactions: 200
+- Number of interactions: 400
 - Number of new infections: 1
-- Number of people that died on this timestep: 1
-- Number of people vaccinated on this timestep: 1
-- Sim calculation time for this step: 0.54 second(s)

-## End of time step 16
-- Number of interactions: 100
-- Number of new infections: 1
-- Number of people that died on this timestep: 1
+- Number of people that died on this timestep: 4
 - Number of people vaccinated on this timestep: 0
+- Number of times a vaccine prevented infection on this timestep: 395
 - Sim calculation time for this step: 0.54 second(s)

-## End of time step 17
+## End of time step 15
 - Number of interactions: 100
 - Number of new infections: 0
 - Number of people that died on this timestep: 1
 - Number of people vaccinated on this timestep: 0
+- Number of times a vaccine prevented infection on this timestep: 95
 - Sim calculation time for this step: 0.54 second(s)